openbridge/ob_google-bigquery/README.md

 ## Step 4: Google Cloud Authentication

 The preferred methods of authentication is using a Google Cloud OAuth Service Account docker volume or auth file.
-Without the account volume or file you will not get far as access will be denied.
+Without the account volume or auth file you will not get far as access will be denied.
 The Google Service Account Authentication [documentation](https://cloud.google.com/storage/docs/authentication?hl=en#service_accounts) details how to generate the file.

-### Setup Docker Authentication Volume
+### Using A Docker Authentication Volume

 Follow these instructions if you are running docker _outside_ of Google Compute Engine: